helloworldless/aws-cheatsheet/README.md

 1. Beware of discrepancies between SDKs and documents, for example, `put` vs. `putItem`
 1. Primary Key is referred to as the `HASH`
 1. Sort key is referred to as the `RANGE`
-1. DynamoDB is schemaless, so at
+1. DynamoDB is schemaless, so at table creation time, you only need to define the `HASH` parameter and optionally the `RANGE` parameter

 ### Example